naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. warning:: If you're only using HTTP-controlled, or other non-MQTT devices then you can skip this step.

-First, install Docker CE using the commands/ process outlined `here. </deploy-your-own.html#install-docker-ce>`_
+First, install Docker CE using the commands/ process outlined :ref:`here <docker>`.

 Now prepare configuration/ persistent storage for Mosquitto container::